Voices

 - How to recognise and name their emotional experiences

-- Practical mental health awareness in everyday language
+- Practical mental health awareness in accessible, everyday language

 - How to communicate honestly without shutting down or escalating

-- How to listen and support peers in healthy ways
+- How to listen and support peers in healthy, constructive ways

 - How to tell their own story with clarity and confidence